-From this analysis, you can see that the driver "Growth" is high scoring, and also has very high impact on eNPS.
-On the other hand, the driver "Team" is high scoring, but has low impact on eNPS.
+From this analysis, you can see that the driver "Growth" is high-scoring, and also has a very high impact on eNPS.
+On the other hand, the driver "Team" is high-scoring, but has a low impact on eNPS.

-This view allows you to celebrate your wins, especially on high scoring and highly impactful drivers.
-It also helps you prioritize which drivers to action on, especially those that generate low scores but have high impact on eNPS.
+This view allows you to celebrate your wins, especially on high-scoring and highly impactful drivers.
+It also helps you prioritize which drivers to act on, especially those that generate low scores but have a high impact on eNPS.

 OK, I have a score.
-What do I with it?
+What do I do with it?

 Ask a follow-up "why" question: The real value comes in the follow-up question of “why”.
 You can ask something like: "What’s the reason for the score you gave?"
 Basically, anything that lets you dive deeper to find out what contributes to the current state and what could be improved.